joomla/joomla-cms/docs/manual/en-US/chapters/introduction.md

 ## Folder Structure

-The following outlines the purpose of the top-level folder structure of the Joomla Platform as found in the GitHub repository.
+The following outlines the purpose of the top-level folder structure of the Joomla Platform as found in the GitHub repository ( https://github.com/joomla/joomla-platform/ ).

 Folder     | Description
 ---------- | --------------------